 If you can find your ADHDer’s “golden learning hour” then your evenings will run a lot smoother.

-Part of creating a realistic schedule that works for ADHD is to involve your children in the planning process.
-I let my kids tell me when they are ready to do their homework and school assignments.
+Part of creating a homework schedule that works for ADHD is to involve your daughter in the planning process.
+I let my girls tell me when they are ready to do their homework.

-Some days they want to do it right away (after their initial break time).
+Some days they want to do it right away after they get home from school.
 Other days, they prefer to wait until after dinner.
+And sometimes, they forget to tell me about the assignments at all and we do it 15-minutes before they have to leave for school.

 Letting your ADHD daughter take control of the schedule helps her feel like she is valued and in charge of her day.

-As a bonus, letting them plan their day helps teach time management skills, which many kids with ADHD lack.
+As a bonus, letting them plan their day helps teach time management skills, which many girls with ADHD lack.

 I mean leave wiggle room quite literally.